 Board of Trustees

-Jack Lenten, Vice Chair
+Jack Lenten, Chair

-Tom Blake, Treasurer
+Tom Blake, Vice Chair

 Tom is the President/CEO of the U.P.
 Catholic Credit Union.
 He previously served on the Lake Superior Community Partnership Board and on the United Way Board as the campaign co-chair.
 Tom has been involved in numerous organizations benefiting local nonprofits and is a past.
 He currently serves on the executive committee of the Michigan Credit Union League U.P.
 Chapter.
 He was a member of the Kiwanis for many years and served as the pas KI Sawyer/Gwinn Kiwanis Club President.
 “Having served in various service clubs, nonprofit organizations and working with nonprofits over the years, I have learned how organizations serve a purpose in the community.
 When organizations work together, a stronger and healthier community is resulted.”